Bötschi asks Georgine Kellermann "Alice Schwarzer took a wrong turn at some point"

 The German Press Agency summarizes the message of your autobiography as follows: "The vast majority of people are much more tolerant than you think - and that's why everyone should dare to live as they really are."

 Do you think that sounds a little too naive?
 Perhaps it has to do with a certain amount of self-protection, that I basically see life in a positive light and therefore want to end it on a nice note.
-But it's also a fact that I've regularly attended Pride events since I came out, I stand up for myself much more often and stand up when something doesn't suit me.
+But it's also a fact that since I came out, I've been attending Pride events regularly, standing up for myself much more often and standing up when something doesn't suit me.
 But I always try to remain friendly.

 Will you continue to work as an author?

 You know what, I originally wanted to write a completely different book.
 A biography about a Jew called Georg Kellermann, who lived in Berlin and was killed in Auschwitz.
 I see it as a personal obligation to tell his story.
-I will be tackling this project next.
+This is the project I will tackle next.

 You can find the first part of the interview with Georgine Kellermann at this link.